muyun/dev.randomness/README.md

 #### matlab.md - matlab coding tips
 * Vectorization

-[copy-on-write mechanism] 1 transparently allocates a temporary copy of the data only when it sees that the input data is modified.
+* [copy-on-write mechanism] 1 transparently allocates a temporary copy of the data only when it sees that the input data is modified.

-[ In-place data manipulation ] 1 means that the original data block is modified rather than creating a new block with the modified data, thus saving any memory allocations and deallocations.
+* [ In-place data manipulation ] 1 means that the original data block is modified rather than creating a new block with the modified data, thus saving any memory allocations and deallocations.

-* in-place optimization
+  - in-place optimization

-* when returning data from a function, we should try to update the original data variable whenever possible, avoiding the need for allocation of a new variable.
+  - when returning data from a function, we should try to update the original data variable whenever possible, avoiding the need for allocation of a new variable.

 * Profiling for Improving performance

+* numeric computations